 The Morse Institute Library operates most effectively as a convenient point of access for library materials and information as well as a community center with resources for general studies and cultural activities when everyone follows the same rules.
 Failure to comply with these rules may result in expulsion from the library.

 - The library has areas for quiet study.
 Any person using conduct inconsistent with the purposes of the library, such as interfering with another person’s use and enjoyment of the library or with the library personnel’s performances of duties, will be asked to leave.
+Persons appearing to be under the influence of alcohol or drugs will be asked to leave the library.

 - Library privileges may be limited for the following reasons: